AnuchitPrasertsang/Golang-Challenge-1/README.md

 Please don't delete the `example/` folder, as this will delete it in the master when your pull request gets merged.

-You can add any type of assets to support your proposal inside your folder.
+You can add any type of assets to support your solution inside your folder.

 Solutions will be accepted till the midnight of 15th March, 2015 IST.